sylabs/singularity-cri-userdocs/docs/installation.rst

 Remove an old version
 ---------------------

-When you run ``sudo make install``, the command lists files as they are installed.
+When you run ``install``, the command lists files as they are installed.
 They must be removed in order to completely remove Singularity-CRI from your host.

-For convenience we created uninstall command, so you can run the following to cleanup installation:
+For convenience we created ``uninstall`` command, so you can run the following to cleanup installation:

 .. code-block:: bash